29hsingh/Agile-Assignment-Harshit-Singh/README.md

 # Agile-Assignment-Harshit-Singh
 This is my submission for Agile Assignment

-Here are two input fils and two output files, keep the names of all 4 files same in order to run to script.
+Here are two input files and two output files, keep the names of all 4 files same in order to run to script.